 Through the imagination and the hard work of many, many adults, the Burrage Mansion is transformed into a place where — for awhile— these children’s cares are forgotten and their dreams can come true.

 Children and adults enter a world of Christmas magic at the Burrage Mansion during the December holidays.
-Thousands of sparkling lights lead up the front-steps entrance.
-A toy train is loaded with presents and on its way.
+You can spot our 70-foot tree of Christmas lights from miles away.
+Passersby see a beautiful manger scene, a herd of reindeer and a real elf village on the front lawns; a toy train is loaded with presents and on its way.
+Two golden angels and thousands of sparkling lights lead up the front-steps entrance.
 A six-foot animated Santa waves and elves pop out of boxes.
-The vintage-decorated Christmas tree is showcased in the entry, with garlands, ribbons, and poinsettias everywhere.
+The vintage-decorated Christmas tree is showcased in the mansion entry, with fairy Santas, angels, nativity scenes and garlands everywhere.
 Santa himself often can be found in his special big red chair during children’s parties.

 Children from Micah House after-school programs and foster kids from Olive Crest and from Inland Empire Residential in Redlands celebrate Fall Harvest (and sometimes spooky goblins) with parties and pumpkins at the Burrage Mansion.
 And in Spring, hundreds of kids from several organizations have Egg Hunts all over the mansion grounds.